Bird’s Nest Snake Plant ‘Hahnii’

-Sansevieria trifasciata Prain is the correct and accepted scientific name for this species of Sansevieria.
+Dracaena trifasciata (hort. x Prain) Mabb. is now the correct and accepted scientific name for this species.
 It was named and described as such by David John Mabberley in Mabberley’s Plant Book in 2017.
 It was first named and described as Sansevieria trifasciata Prain by David Prain in Bengal Plants in 1903.

-I was given three pots of Sansevieria trifasciata by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
+I was given three pots of Dracaena trifasciata by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi.
 I was living at the mansion in Leland at the time.
-He gave me a big pot of Sansevieria trifasciata (Mother-In-Law’s Tongue, etc.) and two pots of the Sansevieria trifasciata cv. hahnii (Bird’s Nest Snake Plant).
+He gave me a big pot of Dracaena trifasciata (Mother-In-Law’s Tongue, etc.) and two pots of the Sansevieria trifasciata cv. hahnii (Bird’s Nest Snake Plant).
 Of course, they were Sansevieria at the time. 🙂

 I divided one of the pots and left the other one as it was.
 The strange thing is that the pots were only about half full of soil.
 I didn’t understand that at the time but later I realized that could have been a good idea…

 After I sold the mansion in Mississippi, dad asked me to move back to the family farm in mid-Missouri.
 So, in February 2013, I made the trip with many plants including the larger pots.
 I gave the four in the above photo away.
-I repotted the larger pots, adding more soil do the base of the plants would be closer to the top of the pot.
-“Hahnii” didn’t like it and died not long after and I have not replaced it.
+I repotted the larger pots, adding more soil so the base of the plants would be closer to the top of the pot.
+‘Hahnii’ didn’t like it and died not long after and I have not replaced it.

-Origin: The species is native of west-central Africa
+ORIGIN: The species is native to west-central Africa

-Water: Water thoroughly when soil is dry.
+WATER: Water thoroughly when the soil is dry.
 DO NOT overwater and DO NOT allow the pot to sit in water.

-Sansevieria trifasciata cv.
-‘Hahnii’ is considered a ground cover where they are hardy outdoors that can spread rather fast by underground rhizomes.
+Dracaena trifasciata ‘Hahnii’ is considered a ground cover where they are hardy outdoors that can spread rather fast by underground rhizomes.

-Sansevieria do best in moderately bright or filtered light such as in front of a north-facing window.
+Dracaena trifasciata does best in moderately bright or filtered light such as in front of a north-facing window.
 They tolerate low light, but brighter light will bring out the color of their leaves.
-To much light can cause their leaf edges to yellow.
+Too much light can cause their leaf edges to yellow.

-Sansevieria are light feeders and to much fertilizer will make their leaves fall over.
+Dracaena trifasciata are light feeders and too much fertilizer will make their leaves fall over.
 There are several recommendations about fertilizing and a few of the links below will give you some ideas.
 I never fertilized mine and many people don’t.